isomerpages/moe-sshideasfestival/_events/Week 2/(3 Mar) What does it mean to be resilient? Voices from Patients, Caregivers, and Practitioners.md

 </tr>
 </tbody>
 </table>
-<p>"When illness strikes, we often speak of “fighting” disease and “staying
+<p>When illness strikes, we often speak of “fighting” disease and “staying
 strong.”
 But what does resilience really mean in the hospital ward?
 Is it an empowering ideal or can it sometimes obscure pain, dependence, and vulnerability?</p>